 Jacobs' book is in contrast to the “more methodical and directive approach of Mortimer Adler's classic How to Read a Book.

 So this is what I say to my petitioners: For heaven's sake, don't turn reading into the intellectual equivalent of eating organic greens, or (shifting the metaphor slightly) some fearfully disciplined appointment with an elliptical trainer of the mind in which you count words or pages the way some people fix their attention on the “calories burned” readout—some assiduous and taxing exercise that allows you to look back on your conquest of Middlemarch with grim satisfaction.
 How depressing.
 This kind of thing is not reading at all, but what C. S. Lewis once called “cosmical and ethical hygiene.”

-On Great books
+On Great books, Jacobs writes:

 Read what gives you delight—at least most of the time—and do so without shame.
 And even if you are that rare sort of person who is delighted chiefly by what some people call Great Books, don't make them your steady intellectual diet, any more than you would eat at the most elegant of restaurants every day.
 It would be too much.
 Great books are great in part because of what they ask of their readers: they are not readily encountered, easily assessed.

-Jacobs is not alone in that thinking.
+He is not alone in that thinking.
 The poet W. H. Auden once wrote:

 When one thinks of the attention that a great poem demands, there is something frivolous about the notion of spending every day with one.
 Masterpieces should be kept for High Holidays of the Spirit—for our own personal Christmases and Easters, not for any old Wednesday.